Get Happy!! (Elvis Costello album): Side two

 Opening side two is the cover of "I Can't Stand Up for Falling Down", a soul track that describes a hurtful love affair.
-Gouldstone argues that its presence adds "authentic sixties atmosphere" to the LP.
-On the other hand, the title of "Black and White World" recalls the early days of cinema and the simpler days of childhood.
-Like "New Amsterdam", the theme of the song is nostalgia, reflecting on days of innocence gone by, and also combines ideals of time, the media and battles between the sexes set against, in Gouldstone's words, "powerful and gripping music".
-"5ive Gears in Reverse" implies that society is digressing rather than progressing, with the chorus concerning hopelessness and futility.
-Driven by a guitar riff and a bassline, it is sung "lustfully" rather than "lustily".
-Hinton finds the track also acts as a "raison d'etre" for the album, or "backwards into the future".
+Gouldstone stated that its presence adds "authentic sixties atmosphere" to the LP.
+The title of "Black and White World" recalls the early days of cinema and the simpler days of childhood.
+With a theme of nostalgia similar to "New Amsterdam", the song reflects on days of innocence gone by, and also combines ideals of time, the media and battles between the sexes set against, in Gouldstone's words, "powerful and gripping music".
+"5ive Gears in Reverse" implies that society is digressing rather than progressing, with the chorus relating hopelessness and futility.
+Driven by a guitar riff and bassline, it is sung "lustfully" rather than "lustily".
+Hinton finds the track also acts as a "raison d'etre" for the album, "backwards into the future".

-Both "B Movie" and "Motel Matches" contain wordplay that references Costello's life while on the road for three years, similar to the lyrics on Armed Forces.
-Described by McCullough as "a quivering skeleton of a song", the former is addressed to a woman, seemingly putting her down and casually references violence towards her.
-The latter, while not as brutal, describes an unsatisfactory affair taking place in a motel room; Hinton states that "emotion overtakes cleverness".
-Returning to ska rhythms is the ambivalent "Human Touch", in which the narrator is digusted by his partner and the world, begins drinking heavily and physically assaulting her, yet he longs for the "human touch" from her.
-Gouldstone finds that the music mimics the disintegration of his mind.
-Hinton likens the track to This Year's Model "Lip Service" (1978) or, in theory, Costello's take on the Beatles' "Ob-La-Di, Ob-La-Da" (1968).
+Both "B Movie" and "Motel Matches" feature wordplay referencing Costello's life while on the road for three years, complementing the lyrics on Armed Forces.
+Described by McCullough as "a quivering skeleton of a song", the former is addressed to a woman, seemingly putting her down and casually hinting at violence.
+The latter song, while not as brutal, describes an unsatisfactory affair taking place in a motel room, and the story is delivered in such a way that Hinton says "emotion overtakes cleverness".
+Returning to ska rhythms in the ambivalent "Human Touch", the narrator is disgusted by his partner and the world, begins drinking heavily and physically assaulting her, yet he longs for her "human touch".
+Gouldstone finds that the music mimics the disintegration of the narrator's mind.
+Hinton likens the track to "Lip Service" from This Year's Model (1978) or, in theory, Costello's take on the Beatles' "Ob-La-Di, Ob-La-Da" (1968).
 Hinton also draws Beatles comparisons for "Beaten to the Punch", which contains the same bassline as "Taxman" (1966).
-The energetic rock song "Beaten to the Punch" is an attack on a man and his "juvenile macho attitudes".
+The energetic song is an attack on a man and his "juvenile macho attitudes".

-Costello based "Temptation" on Booker T. & the M.G.'s' "Time Is Tight" (1969), a song which concerns alcoholism and defenselessness.
-Similar to other tracks on the album, "Temptation" is addressed to a man and is presumed by Gouldstone to concern the troubles of living in a competitive and bureaucratic society.
-Regarding the cover of "I Stand Accused", the author argues that it could pass as one of Costello's originals due to the performances and use of thematic punning.
+Costello based "Temptation" on Booker T. & the M.G.'s' "Time Is Tight" (1969).
+As a song about alcoholism and defenselessness, it is similar to other Get Happy!! tracks, and presumed by Gouldstone to concern the troubles of living in a competitive and bureaucratic society.
+The author also argues that the cover of "I Stand Accused" could pass as a Costello original due to its performance and use of thematic punning.
 The final track, "Riot Act", reflects on a past relationship with "abject desolation" rather than disdain.
 Costello gives a tender vocal performance that displays emotion and builds into a near-scream by the end.
-Hinton calls it the "first genuinely relaxed song on the whole LP".
-With an arrangement Mason considered "almost bombastic", Hinton compares the music to the English band Procol Harum.
+Hinton calls it the "first genuinely relaxed song on the whole LP" and compares the music to the English band Procol Harum, while AllMusic's Stewart Mason considers the arrangement "almost bombastic".